Wes Deadrick

 Director, NASA's Independent Verification and Validation (IV&V) Program

 Wes Deadrick is the Director of NASA’s Independent Verification and Validation (IV&V) Program, located at the Katherine Johnson IV&V Facility in Fairmont, West Virginia.
-He is responsible for the leadership and technical direction of the IV&V Program and for shaping the Agency-wide strategy that ensures NASA’s most critical mission software meets the highest standards of safety, reliability, security, and cost-effectiveness.
-In this role, he also serves as a senior staff member to the Goddard Space Flight Center and NASA’s Office of Safety and Mission Assurance (OSMA).
+He is responsible for the leadership and technical direction of the IV&V Program, where his team ensures that software developed for NASA’s most critical missions meets the highest standards of safety, reliability, security, and cost-effectiveness.
+In this role, he also serves as a senior staff for both the Goddard Space Flight Center and NASA’s Office of Safety and Mission Assurance (OSMA).

-As Director, Mr. Deadrick is leading the IV&V Program through a period of strategic evolution to ensure it is optimally positioned to support NASA’s Moon-to-Mars (M2M) architecture and the Agency’s most consequential human spaceflight and science missions.
-Central to his leadership philosophy is strengthening IV&V as a value-centric, mission-focused partner—an organization sought out not simply because of requirement, but because its capabilities measurably reduce mission software risk, cybersecurity risk, and long-term technical debt.
-His priorities include expanding IV&V’s contributions to broader Agency Software Assurance and Technical Authority functions; maturing AI/ML-enabled analysis capabilities; strengthening the Program’s Mission Protection Services (MPS); and advancing digital engineering—including the introduction of digital-twin–based assurance approaches.
-Under his leadership, the Program is also implementing a streamlined functional structure focused on maximizing execution, strengthening technical depth, and sustaining a high-value, cost-effective operational footprint from West Virginia.
-This value-driven approach is increasingly reflected in growing demand for IV&V’s services from NASA programs as well as external organizations, underscoring the return-on-investment and mission benefit the Program provides.
+As Director, Mr. Deadrick is guiding the IV&V Program through a period of strategic evolution to ensure it is optimally positioned to support NASA’s Moon-to-Mars architecture and the Agency’s most consequential human spaceflight and science missions.
+Central to his leadership philosophy is strengthening IV&V as a value-centric, mission-focused partner—an organization sought out not simply because of requirements or directives, but because its capabilities measurably reduce mission software risk, cybersecurity risk, and long-term technical debt.
+His priorities include expanding IV&V’s role in Agency software assurance and technical authority functions; maturing AI/ML-enabled analysis capabilities; strengthening the Program’s Mission Protection Services (MPS); and advancing digital engineering, including the introduction of digital-twin–based assurance approaches.
+Under his leadership, the organization has implemented a streamlined functional structure focused on maximizing mission impact, deepening technical expertise, infusing innovation, and sustaining a high-value, cost-effective operational footprint from West Virginia.
+This approach is increasingly reflected in growing demand for IV&V’s services from NASA programs and external partners, underscoring the return on investment and mission benefit the organization provides.

 Mr. Deadrick began his NASA career in 2002 at the IV&V Program as a research engineer within the OSMA Software Assurance Research Program (SARP).
-After five years managing and performing software research and tool development, he became an IV&V Project Manager, leading the IV&V execution for high-profile missions including Juno, Kepler, MSL, JWST, JPSS, MAVEN, OSIRIS-REx, and Constellation.
+After five years leading and performing software research and tool development, he became an IV&V Project Manager, overseeing IV&V execution for high-profile missions including Juno, Kepler, the Mars Science Laboratory, the James Webb Space Telescope, the Joint Polar Satellite System, MAVEN, OSIRIS-REx, and the Constellation Program.
 In 2010, he served on detail at the Jet Propulsion Laboratory as the software lead for a Constellation Program component.

-Following his project management roles, Mr. Deadrick served as Lead of the IV&V Program’s Safety and Mission Assurance Support Office (SSO), providing engineering and software assurance reach-back support to OSMA and the Commercial Crew Program.
-During this time, he initiated the Program’s cybersecurity assurance capability—now Mission Protection Services (MPS).
+Following his project management roles, Mr. Deadrick served as Lead of the IV&V Program’s Safety and Mission Assurance Support Office, providing engineering and software assurance reach-back support to OSMA and the Commercial Crew Program.
+During this time, he initiated the Program’s cybersecurity assurance capability—now known as Mission Protection Services.
 Immediately prior to becoming Director, he led the IV&V Office, responsible for executing IV&V services across NASA’s highest-priority missions.
-In this capacity, he implemented a merit-based framework to strengthen workforce capability and position the Program for expanding mission demands.
+In this role, he implemented a merit-based framework to strengthen workforce capability and position the organization for expanding mission demands.